oktadev/okta-blog/_source/_posts/2021-01-04-offline-jwt-validation-with-go.md

 A file called `go.mod` containing these dependencies will be created by the `go get` command.

 To use Okta authentication, you need to have a free [Okta Developer account] (https://developer.okta.com).
-Once you’ve done this, sign in to the developer console and select **Applications** > **Add Application**.
+Once you've done this, sign in to the developer console and select **Applications** > **Add Application**.
 Then select **Single-Page App** and hit **Next**.
 The next page is filled in with default values, most of which are sufficient for this application and don't need to be changed. *Important*: Add the URL `http://localhost:8080` to the allowed redirect URLs.
 Hit **Done**.

 There are two pieces of information that you need to obtain from the Okta Developer Console.
 These are your Okta domain name (e.g. `dev-12345.okta.com`) and your client id (e.g. `0ab1c2defg3AB4Chi567`).